Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

-There are many advantages of using CSS preprocessors.
-Firstly, they allow us to write more maintainable and scalable CSS overall.
-Secondly, they provide syntax for easy to write nested selectors as well as variables for consistent theming.
-CSS preprocessors also allow us to write mixins to generate repeated CSS.
-On top of everything, they let us split code into multiple files (without needing to make HTTP request for each one).
+CSS preprocessors add useful functionality that native CSS does not have, and generally make CSS neater and more maintainable by enabling DRY (Don't Repeat Yourself) principles.
+Their terse syntax for nested selectors cuts down on repeated code.
+They provide variables for consistent theming (however, CSS variables have largely replaced this functionality) and additional tools like color functions (`lighten`, `darken`, `transparentize`, etc), variables, mixins, and loops that make CSS more like a real programming language and gives the developer more power to generate complex CSS.

 #### Good to hear

 * They allow us to write more maintainable and scalable CSS
-* Some disadvantages of using CSS preprocessors(setup, re-compilation time can be slow etc.)
+* Some disadvantages of using CSS preprocessors (setup, re-compilation time can be slow etc.)

 ##### Additional links